|

 unlimited plan focusing on the fact that it's on Verizon's network.

-Why?
-Well, the TracFone Straight Talk brand is new
+Straight Talk brand was new

 and